unegma/unegma-legal/README.md

 ## Quality Assurance / Sign Off

 If appropriate, we will give you an opportunity to validate important work before it is published/released.
-If your team does not have the capacity for extensive audits (especially in the case of code), we will aim to work with you as closely as possible, often through a number of example scenarios, until any potential for unforeseen consequences is mitigated, or until the Client is happy that the work is in an acceptable state.
+If your team does not have the capacity for extensive audits, we will aim to work with you as closely as possible, often through a number of example scenarios, until the Client is happy that the work is in an acceptable state.

 ## Revisions and Liabilities